-We’re still clearing the cobwebs out of our website, but as with most organizations these days, you can find us on Facebook.
+You won’t find many updates here.
+Like many organizations these days, you can find us on Facebook.
 Please join the Hawaii Association of Podcasters group and introduce yourselves.
-Let’s see where the next ten years takes us!
+Let’s see where the next 15 years takes us!

 Check out “Ten Years in Your Ears,” an extraordinary series of articles from Slate marking ten years of podcasting.